near/docs/docs/3.tutorials/auction/1-basic.md

 </Tabs>

-The contract has further view methods that follow a similar structure.
+The contract has two further view methods: the first retrieves the end time of the auction and the second retrieves all the information stored in the `Contract` struct.

 ---